Should Freelancers Charge Fixed-Price or Hourly?

 There is an overarching impression that clients tend to lose trust on hourly projects, especially when they run long, and especially if they haven’t worked with the freelancer before.

-I haven’t had any bad experiences of this nature in nine years of freelancing, but it makes perfect sense for low-budget clients and clients of certain personality types.
+I haven’t had any bad experiences of this nature in The Evolution of My Productivity as a Freelancernine years of freelancing, but it makes perfect sense for low-budget clients and clients of certain personality types.
 It is prudent to actively avoid those types of clients altogether rather than adapt to a distrusting relationship.

 The bigger the project, the more scope changes and new requests there will be.
 This isn’t a bug in the client-freelancer relationship, it’s a feature — it allows the client to adapt dynamically.
 For this to happen, the freelancer needs to be in a position to make the changes without fretting and renegotiating.